 Emergency Core Cooling System (ECCS): Equipment designed to cool the core of a nuclear reactor in the event of a complete loss of the coolant.

-Emergency Exemption: Provision in FIFRA under which EPA can grant temporary exemption to a state or another federal agency to allow the use of a pesticide product not registered for that particular use.
-Such actions involve unanticipated and/or severe pest problems where there is not time or interest by a manufacturer to register the product for that use.
+Emergency Exemption: Provision in FIFRA under which EPA can grant a temporary exemption to a state or another federal agency to allow the use of a pesticide product not registered for that particular use.
+Such actions involve unanticipated and/or severe pest problems where there is not a time or interest by a manufacturer to register the product for that use.
 (Registrants cannot apply for such exemptions.)

 Emergency Removal Action: 1.
 Steps take to remove contaminated materials that pose imminent threats to local residents (e.g. removal of leaking drums or the excavation of explosive waste.)
 2. The state record of such removals.

 Emergency Response Values: Concentrations of chemicals, published by various groups, defining acceptable levels for short-term exposures in emergencies.

 Emergency Suspension: Suspension of a pesticide product registration due to an imminent hazard.
 The action immediately halts distribution, sale, and sometimes actual use of the pesticide involved.